 1. Husband material: looks fade overtime, and even the most wonderful partnerships will go through periods of frustration, rage, lust, and love.
 I can promise to do my best to be supportive and empathetic through all that, even if we don't always see eye to eye.

 2. Famous in small circles: In the tiny world of autonomous weapons ("killer robots") and drone swarms, journalists have written about my ideas in the New York Times, Popular Mechanics, WIRED, NPR, and dozens of others in dozens of languages.
 I've also been invited to speak at a bunch of awesome places like Oxford, Harvard, Georgetown, NATO, and the UN.
-One time, I made the centerfold of Newsweek
+I was also on Netflix's "UNKNOWN: Killer Robots" documentary, and one time, I made the centerfold of Newsweek

 3. Assumption of equality: my parents were ultra-hippies.
 I was given dolls at a young age to encourage gender neutrality; my mom proposed to my dad; and my mom's career always was priority.
 My default is to assume equal value in work and life between husband and wife, with the details worked out based on personal preferences and values.
 (Personally, I'm excited to learn baby sign language, and excessively read scholarly literature on child development.)

 Finally, here's a random collection of pictures that make me happy:

 If you'd like to grab a cup of tea, visit a museum, and see if we connect, feel free to reach out: firstname.lastname@example.org